NicolaFerracin/blog/_posts/3_github_widget.md

 By taking a look at our `repos` object that we get back from GitHub we can make some observations:
 - all repos are included in the list, also forked repos which - in my case at least - we might not want to include
 - for each repo we have a list of multiple endpoints we can call to get additional information, including the list of used languages (see `languages_url`)
-- if you hit the GitHub API with this or others endpoints multiple times, you might find yourself getting `Exceeded limit rate` error!
-As most APIs out there, there is a fixed amount of how many `free` calls you can make before you reach the limit.
+- if we hit the GitHub API with this or others endpoints multiple times, we might find ourselves getting `Rate limit exceeded` error!
+As most APIs out there, there is a fixed amount of how many `free` calls we can make before we reach the limit.

 We are now going to address all the above points.

 ### Filter repos

 As said before, we might want to filter out some repos from our list.
 Criterias can differ: from creation date, forking, last activity... you can choose!
-In my case I wanted to remove all repos that were forked, as it wouldn't be fair to consider code written mostly by someone else.
+In my case I wanted to remove all repos that were forked, as it wouldn't be fair to consider code written almost entirely by someone else.

 ```javascript
 const gitHubApi = {